-Career Fair - attend and document the COB Career Fair - Date September 25 - 3:00-7:00 p.m. - 10 points.
+Career Fair - attend and document the COB Career Fair - Date September 17 - 3:00-7:00 p.m. - 10 points.
+(Please wear professional attire and bring copies of your resume.)
+You may substitute the Oct.
+28 business etiquette dinner for this activity.